JBEI/edd/jbei/README.md

 Don't panic! :-)

 These directions assume you're basically comfortable using the OSX Terminal.
 If not, or if you use other Python tools such as iPython, Jupyter, Pandas, etc and aren't comfortable working with virtual environments, it's probably best to ask for help.

 File names and terminal commands below are specially-formatted to clarify that they're associated with the `Terminal`.
 In a multi-line terminal block below, each line should be executed on its own, followed by Enter.
 We've made an attempt to point out how to verify that commands work correctly on your computer, but you should generally pay attention to the command output to notice any obvious signs that something went wrong (though unfortunately, the signs may not always be obvious).

 This stuff can be intimidating!
 Ask for help!

 ## Set up a Python 2 environment to run this code
 ### Mac OSX

-El Capitan: these directions haven't been updated for El Capitan.
-Unfortunately, they won't presently work on El Capitan, but will hopefully be updated soon.
+These directions are based on an older version of the EDD installation process, and haven't been updated for El Capitan or Sierra.
+Unfortunately, they won't presently work on El Capitan, and haven't been tested on Sierra but will hopefully be updated soon.
 El Capitan related issues also affect the install process for the EDD Python development environment, and should also be documented there.

 #### Install basic development tools needed to support the scripts.
  Depending on what's already installed / in use on your computer, you'll want to consider following directions the sections below.
+If you're a software developer and have already configured Docker for EDD development, you can skip this section and just run scripts from inside EDD's `appserver` container.
+Directions below are for configuring a new Python 2 environment with only the minimal dependencies for scripts that interact with, but aren't an integral part of, EDD.

 1. Install XCode: <a name="XCode"/>
     Install XCode and associated Developer Tools via the App Store.
 If you type `git` at the